chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

 to expand the range of problems macroeconomists can study, such as models with heterogeneous agents and/or nonlinearities.

-I is am a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models, as well as [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements sequential Monte Carlo (SMC) sampling for approximation of posterior distributions.
+I am a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models, as well as [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements sequential Monte Carlo (SMC) sampling for approximation of posterior distributions.

 *All views expressed are my own, and do not reflect those of the Federal Reserve Bank of New York nor Federal Reserve System.*